kujou-kju/KFP-Pack/README.md

 * Kiara Painting: The painting's on the wall.
 It's KFP!
 Remember that you mustn't ever leave.
 * Ollie Zombie and Gura Drowned skin (Credits to [ReducedTo21](https://twitter.com/ReducedTo21))

-## Release
+## Release (moved to CurseForge)
-You can find the newest Releases and pre-releases [here](https://github.com/KiaraFriedPhoenix/KFP-Pack/releases/latest)
+You can find the newest Releases and pre-releases on [CurseForge](https://www.curseforge.com/minecraft/texture-packs/kfp-pack/files) now.

 ## Addons
 Get a list of Addons [here](ADDONS.md)